jokkebk/fileson/README.md

 ## Quickstart to backup

-If you are not that interested in details of this library, set up your backup process in a few straightforward steps:
+If you are not that interested in the details of this library, set up your backup process in a few straightforward steps:

+### Prerequisites (S3 and boto3)

 1. Sign up for AWS and create an S3 bucket.
 2. Create a new identity that has privileges for writing to that bucket.
 Yes, you will need to google 'grant identity access to s3 bucket' for how to do this.
-3. Use something like S3 Browser to check you can upload to your bucket.
+3. Use something like S3 Browser to check you can upload to your bucket with your newly created credentials.
+4. Get boto3 for Python and configure the credentials.
+Maybe even do a test with the S3 sample code (boto3 quickstart documentation is excellent)

+### Using the fileson_tool.py

-4. Edit the included `fileson.ini` (and create an encryption key if you want encrypted backups, see the comments inside the ini file)
+1. Edit the included `fileson.ini` (and create an encryption key if you want encrypted backups, see the comments inside the ini file)
-5. Run `python3 fileson_tool.py scan` to create the `.fson` files for your backup entries.
+2. Run `python3 fileson_tool.py scan` to create the `.fson` files for your backup entries.
-6. Run `python3 fileson_tool.py backup` to back everything up.
+3. Run `python3 fileson_tool.py backup` to back everything up.
 This will take long, so maybe use `-e entryname` to do it one by one.
-7. Repeat from (5) whenever you want to update the backup!
+4. Repeat from (2) whenever you want to update the backup!

 The backup process should tolerate interruptions with ctrl-c and carry on where it left later (it logs every upload and flushes the log to disk